Frequently Asked Questions

 Q. How do I correctly append the DocuSign title page and Library Release to my manuscript?

 A. This tutorial will guide you how to add PDF pages to a PDF file.
-You should NOT copy/paste the DocuSign file into your MS Word file.
-Convert the manuscript to PDF first, then open it in Adobe Acrobat and add the DocuSign files to it.
+You should not copy/paste the DocuSign file into your MS Word file, nor should you resize the DocuSign PDFs in any way.
+You should convert the manuscript to PDF first, then open it in Adobe Acrobat and add the DocuSign title page and library release files to it in the correct position (first and last page, respectively).
+In DocuSign, you should download only the signed document (select the "Document" option in the download menu).
+Please do not include the Certificate of Completion pages that DocuSign provides.

 Q. I have supplemental data (tables, Excel spreadsheets, videos, etc.).
 How do I include this in my manuscript?